RegulationsSkill Group 2

 3. You must follow leak checking schedules based on system charge size

-4. You should be familiar with lower-GWP alternatives, as the industry transitions away from traditional high-GWP HFCs
+4. You should be familiar with lower-GWP alternatives, as the industry transitions away from traditional high-GWP HFCs like R-404A towards A2L options

 5. You must recover refrigerant before decommissioning any equipment